Pearson-Higher-Ed/design/membership-spec/beta/index.md

               We recommend using [this validator](#).
         approvers:
           - ??

-  - name: Internationalization
+  - name: Browser and Device Support
     description: |
+     The components should adhere to pearson standard browser policy and device support.
+There are two levels of support: Optimized and Supported.
+    reqs:
+      - req: |
+          R1: Optimized are those OS/Browser combinations tested and certified by QA.
+These will generally represent the newest versions of major OSs and Browsers.
+        type: mandatory
+        approvers:
+          - Eajaz Ali Mahaboob Basha (QA)

+      - req: |
+          R2: Supported combinations will no longer be tested and certified.
+Any issues with supported combinations will be address as S1 and S2 issues as they arise.
+        type: mandatory
+        approvers:
+          - Eajaz Ali Mahaboob Basha (QA)

+- name: Internationalization (i18N)
+    description: |
       Internationalization is the process of designing a software application or product so that it can be adapted to various languages and regions without engineering changes.
+    reqs:
+      - req: |
+          R1: Externalization of strings.
+        type: mandatory
+        approvers:
+          - Deepak

+      - req: |
+          R2: Testing of long string when localized
+        type: mandatory
+        approvers:
+          - Deepak

+     - name: Localization (L10n)
+    description: |
      Localization is the process of adapting a product or application to a specific international language or culture so it seems natural to that particular region.
     reqs:
+      - req: |
+          R1: Numeric, date and time formats.
+        type: mandatory
+        approvers:
+          - Deepak

+      - req: |
+          R2: Use of currency
+        type: mandatory
+        approvers:
+          - Deepak

+       - req: |
+          R2: Collation and sorting
+        type: optional
+        approvers:
+          - Deepak

   - name: Testing
     description: |
       Testing is an important part of the software development process...
     reqs:
       - req: |
           T1: All components must have at least 80% code coverage.
 Component should have 100% coverage whenever possible.
+Eajaz to provide additional reqs.
         type: mandatory
         approvers:
           - Eajaz??

-  - name: Performance
+  - name: Data Binding
     description: |
-      Perceived and actual performance of software are significant factors in creating a usable and desirable user experience.
+      Components should not call a backend service directly to get data.
+The architecture is designed for the components to be loosely coupled from the service to provide highly reusable front end components.
+The components would need data in a certain expected format.
+It is the responsibility of the client application to call the service, get data and provide it to the component in the format expected.
     reqs:
       - req: |
-          P1: Where applicable, all components should specify a caching policy to help the client determine if and when it can reuse a previously fetched response.
-        type: suggested
-        extras:
-          - name: Explanation
-            content: |
-              Fetching resources over the network is both slow and expensive: the download may require multiple round trips between the client and server, which delays processing and may block rendering of page content, and also incurs data costs for the visitor.
-        approvers:
-          - ??

-      - req: |
-          P2: Components must not call a backend service directly to get data.
+          R1: Loosely coupled  components from backend data services.
         type: mandatory
-        extras:
-          - name: Explanation
-            content: |
-              The architecture is designed for the components to be loosely coupled from the service to provide highly reusable front end components.
-The components would need data in a certain expected format.
-It is the responsibility of the client application to call the service, get data and provide it to the component in the format expected.
         approvers:
           - ??

   - name: Conventions
     description: |